JeffHing/angular-cabinet/README.md

     openStates
     </dt>
     <dd>
-    Allows you to specify which drawers should be open.
+    Allows you to specify which drawers should initally be open.
 The key is the drawer id, and the value should be true.
     </dd>